 4. Identify your audience

 This is probably one of the hardest parts of the whole process.
 You can go as broad or as specific as you would like in identifying your target audience.
-The good thing about the Ads Manager app is that it was designed that you can recalibrate it in the middle of the campaign when you think things aren’t going as you intended it to.
+The good thing about the Ads Manager app is that it was designed so that you can recalibrate it in the middle of the campaign when you think things aren’t going as you intended them to.

 5. Identify which platform you want to use